 • Receive the Sacrament of Reconciliation

-• Take our Prayer Survey to get suggestions and resources tailored to you.
+• Take our Prayer Survey to get help you notice patterns and next steps

 Adapted and with quotes from "Prayer, Fasting, and Almsgiving: They're Not Just For Lent Anymore" by Fr.
 Sergius Halvorsen.